Factobotics/FlexHex-Rose-AP/docs/getting-started.md

     Defining *buckets* is the second step to be able to use the module.

     *Bucket* defines where measurement will be placed.
 In a sense, *bucket* is a... bucket... a data sink, it can be filled with various data of various types.
 Then it can be quered, filtered and shaped into a more usable state to display in graphs.
+Yoou can read more about buckets [here](https://docs.influxdata.com/influxdb/v2.0/organizations/buckets/).

     When OCB subscription data is received and processed successfully, it searches if the *measurement* has valid *bucket* assigned.